zledtriac/CDP1802Emu/README.md

 # CDP1802Emu
-This is a CDP1802 cpu emulator created with React an MUI.
+This is a CDP1802 cpu emulator created with React and MUI.
 This project was made for training and educational purposes.
 The emulator only have 256 bytes of memory, enough to demonstrate loops, branches, and small programs.
-It's still in a developments stage, but it's working.
+It's still in a development stage, but it's working.

 Currently it doesn't have any compiler built into it, so it can only run compiled binary files.
 A compiler can be found on the https://www.retrotechnology.com/ what can be used to compile Assembly codes: https://www.retrotechnology.com/memship/a18.html